timescale/docs.timescale.com-content/api.md

 normally restricts the function to only evaluate values within this time range.
 Thus, the `prev` and `next` expression tell the function how to look for values outside of the range specified by the time predicate.
-These expressions will only be evaluated when no suitable value is returned by the outer query.
-This happens when the first and / or last bucket in the queried time range is empty.
+These expressions will only be evaluated when no suitable value is returned by the outer query (i.e., the first and/or last bucket in the queried time range is empty).
 The returned record for `prev` and `next` needs to be a time, value tuple.
 The datatype of time needs to be the same as the time datatype in the `time_bucket_gapfill` call.
 The datatype of value needs to be the same as the `value` datatype of the `interpolate` call.